 SECTION 1.
-Unless the context otherwise requires, the following words shall have the following meanings:
+In this act, unless the context otherwise requires, the following words shall have the following meanings:-

-"Central business district", that area in the city of Lowell within the boundaries of the following streets: beginning at the intersection of Appleton and Gorham streets; thence southwesterly by Appleton street to Thorndike street; thence northwesterly by Thorndike-Fletcher streets to Suffolk street; thence northerly by Suffolk street continuing from the northern end of Suffolk street on a line parallel to the Western canal to the Merrimack river; thence southwesterly by the Merrimack river to the confluence of the Concord and Merrimack rivers; thence southerly by Fayette street to Church street; thence westerly by Church street to the Concord river; thence southerly along the Concord river to Charles street; thence westerly by Charles street to Gorham street; thence northerly by Gorham street to the intersection of Appleton and Gorham streets, the point of beginning.
+"Central business district", that area in the component Lowell within the boundaries of the following streets: Beginning at the intersection of Appleton and Gorham Streets; thence southwesterly by Appleton Street to Thorndike Street; thence northwesterly by Thorndike-Fletcher Streets to Suffolk Street; thence northerly by Suffolk Street continuing from the northern end of Suffolk Street on a line parallel to the Western to the Merrimack River Canal; thence southeasterly by the Merrimack River to the confluence of the Concord and Merrimack Rivers; thence southerly by Fayette Street to Church Street; thence westerly by Church Street to the Concord River; thence southerly along the Concord River to Charles Street; thence westerly by Charles Street to Gorham Street; thence northerly by Gorham Street to the intersection of Appleton and Gorham Streets, the point of beginning.

-"Corporation", Lowell Development and Financial Corporation, created by section three.
+"Corporation", Lowell Development Corporation, created by section three.

-"Financial institution", any banking corporation or institution, trust company, savings bank, so-operative bank, savings and loan association, insurance company, or related corporation partnership, foundation or other institution engaged primarily in lending or investing funds.
+"Financial institution", any banking corporation or institution, trust company, savings bank, co-operative bank, savings and loan association, insurance company, or related corporation, partnership, foundation or other institution engaged primarily in lending or investing funds.